|

 reflecting changes in technology and new areas of specialization, as

-well as the changing practices of employers.
+well as the changing practices of employers, and needs of consumers.

 Software